 (Image Credit: Wojtek Zając)

-Who do you think will win, Vitality or Splyce?
+Which teams do you think will make it through to the knockouts?
 Let us know in the comments below!

 Want to share your opinion?
 Why not Write For Us?